inko-lang/inko/README.md

 ## Code Organisation

-Organising logic is done by creating classes and traits, and by having classes implement these traits where necessary.
-Class inheritance is not supported as traits provide a better mechanism for code reuse.
-For example, instead of creating an (abstract) base class to provide reusable functionality you would define a trait instead.
+Organising logic is done by creating objects and traits, and by having objects implement these traits where necessary.
+Objects can be created either on the fly, or by using the `object` keyword.
+Using the `object` keyword allows you to define objects that can be re-used, similar to how one might define a class in other languages.

-As an example, instead of a base Object class providing a `to_string` method that is overwritten in child classes there is a ToString trait, defined as
+As an example, instead of a base Object class providing a `to_string` method that is overwritten in child classes there is a ToString trait defined as
 follows:

     trait ToString {
       fn to_string -> String
     }

-Each class that wishes to provide a `to_string` method can then simply implement the trait:
+Each object that wishes to provide a `to_string` method can then simply implement the trait:

     import std::string::ToString

-    class MyClass impl ToString {
+    object MyObject impl ToString {
       fn to_string -> String {
         ...
       }